-Working on anaconda → Jupyter notebook environment
+Working on anaconda → Jupyter Notebook environment

-Method 01: Use Cmd prompt (Window) to check the syntax of a python script without executing it
+Method 01: Use the Cmd prompt (Window)

 countries=['pak','us','uae','india','turkey']